Kittysplit/kittysplit-blog/_posts/2015-3-19-Kittysplit-Version-2-Beta.md

 4. Debts can now be marked as settled.
 Lots of you had asked for this feature.

 ## New tech
 We haven't just polished the surface.
-Kittysplit is now implemented using some very shiny new technology: [Elixir](http://elixir-lang.org/).
+Kittysplit is now implemented using some very shiny new technology: [Phoenix](http://www.phoenixframework.org/) on [Elixir](http://elixir-lang.org/).
 Hushed voices whisper that it could be the new Ruby on Rails.
 We didn't wait, but went with it now.
 We're also no longer running on Google App engine.

-Anyway, we'll expand on these topics in a later post.
+We'll expand on these topics in a later post.

 ## Can I use the new beta for real-life things?
 Yes!
 Your data will be safe.
 Once the beta transitions to the default version your kitties will be right there.
 We are not going to throw anything away.